More than $34K raised for woman killed in I-95 road rage shooting; suspect search heats up

 LUMBERTON, N.C.
-(WBTW) – A fundraiser started on gofundme.com for the family of a woman senselessly killed in a road rage shooting on I-95 has raised more than $34,000 as of Sunday.
+(WBTW) – A fundraiser started on gofundme.com for the family of a woman senselessly killed in a road rage shooting on Interstate 95 has raised more than $34,000 as of Sunday.

 “Julie was a beautiful, loving, generous, and giving person,” Susan Eberly, the organizer of the fund wrote.
 “We will be using the funds to help others and to give to the organizations that were close to her heart.”